ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology.md

 Attestation:

-: An object integrity authentication facilitated via the creation of a claim about the properties of an attestee, such that the claim can be used as evidence.
+: An object integrity authentication facilitated via the creation of a claim about the properties of an Attestor, such that the claim can be used as evidence.

 Conveyance:

-: The transfer of evidence from the attestee to the verifier.
+: The transfer of evidence from the Attestor to the Verifier.

 Verification: